basler/gst-plugin-pylon/README.md

 `gst-launch-1.0 pylonsrc ! "video/x-bayer,width=640,height=480,framerate=10/1,format=rggb" ! bayer2rgb ! videoconvert ! autovideosink`

+**Important:** The **bayer2rgb** element has a bug that causes non 4 byte aligned bayer formats to display incorrectly.
+For this reason, an error will occur if a non 4 byte aligned width is used with bayer formats.

 #### Pixel format definitions

 For the pixel format check the format supported for your camera on https://docs.baslerweb.com/pixel-format